wonderingmark123/bsePopbin/Python/README_utils.md

 In this document, I will introduce every function in [utils.py](./utils.py)

 ## GetSFR
-Caculate the Binary Star forming rate of this program
+Calculate the Binary Star forming rate of this program
 ### Parameters

 SFR: float, original star forming rate obtained by obsercation.

 MminMINE: float or double, minimum higher initial mass.

 alpha: float or double, the exponent of mass function, which is different according to different version of mass function.

 qav: float, average mass ratio (q) of popbin program (default: 0.535)

 binary: int, Whether your SFR is for binary or all stars.
 ONLY 0 or 1!

 MminSFR: float, the minimum mass taken into account while caculating SFR.

 ### Returns

 Sb: float, Binary Star forming rate of this program
 ## massFunction
-Caculate the birth rate of particular binary system.
+Calculate the birth rate of particular binary system.

 ### Parameters
 ### Local